tbroyer/gwt-maven-plugin/README.md

 Features
 --------

-* **Adds all source roots are resources** so they're packaged within the generated JAR.
+* **Adds all source roots as resources** so they're packaged within the generated JAR.

 * **Uses `src/main/super` for super-sources** and possibly relocate them within your module's package with `<relocateSuperSource>true</relocateSuperSource>`.